shrikantkashi2510-gif/enterprise-ai-operations-agent/README.md

 ## What This System Does

+- This system acts as an operational control plane for AI workflows in production.
 - Orchestrates multi-agent LLM workflows
 - Retrieves and bounds high-signal context
 - Evaluates responses before execution